Acronym: SPES/SCOPA – Motor

 The development of the SPES/SCOPA is part of a larger research project, the SCales for Outcomes in PArkinson’s disease (SCOPA), in which practical and clinimetric sound instruments for all relevant regions in PD are selected or developed.
 The SCOPA instruments were originally developed in the Dutch language.

-Original Publication │ View the Instrument (PDF)
+Original Publication │ View the Scale (PDF)

 Year Published: 2004